Joni shares her enthusiasm and vision for the Global Access Association!

 The success and growth of the GAA hinges on the active involvement of each of its members.
 It is our desire that GAA members will not only personally benefit from the practical resources and networking opportunities available on the site, but will expand the ministry of the Association through mutual exchange and the ongoing development of new disability-related resources.

-Membership in the association is absolutely FREE, and you’ll also receive a FREE gift!
+Membership in the association is absolutely FREE!